Item |

 The following table breaks down hunt dates and the dates that permits go on sale.

-In the table below are the top general season rifle spike units with the most current harvest data from 2023.
+The table below lists the top general-season rifle spike units with the most recent harvest data from 2024.
 If you are considering an OTC spike elk hunt, consider one of these areas.

-Below are the top general season any bull elk units based on the most recent harvest success from 2023.
+Below are the top general season any bull elk units based on the most recent harvest success.
 Please refer to your Insider account or UDWR booklet or website for boundary descriptions.

 Harvest surveys are mandatory for all species.
 Filing a report is required even if you did not harvest an animal.
 All hunters will have 30 days after your hunt ends to report.
-Failure to report will result in exclusion from 2026 applications or you can pay a $50 fee.
+If you had a permit in Utah in 2025, failure to report will result in exclusion from 2026 applications unless you pay a $50 fee.

 Applicants can edit their application free of charge at any time prior to the deadline.